-In particular, data in compliance with art.
+In particular, the data in compliance with art.
 114-bis TUF and with the Regulation no. 11971/1999, with regard to information that have to be disclosed to the market concerning the award of incentive plans based on financial instruments, are included in this document and in the Annex II (Annex II: Compensation systems based on financial instruments for FinecoBank staff).

-According to the mentioned regulations and in line with the previous year, Section II will receive an advisory and non-binding vote by the Shareholders' General Meeting 2022 on a specific resolution, distinct and separate from the one approving Section I.
+According to the mentioned regulations and in line with the previous year, Section II will receive an advisory and non-binding vote by the Shareholders' General Meeting 2023 on a specific resolution, distinct and separate from the one approving Section I.

-As required by the Issuers' Regulation in Annex 3A Scheme no. 7-bis "Report on the remuneration policy and remuneration paid", it should be noted the absence of any derogation to the 2021 Remuneration Policy.
+As required by the Issuers' Regulation in Annex 3A Scheme no. 7-bis "Report on the remuneration policy and remuneration paid", it should be noted the absence of any derogation to the 2022 Remuneration Policy.

-1.1 2021 FY MAIN RESULTS
+1.1 2022 FY MAIN RESULTS

-The results achieved by FinecoBank Group as of December 31, 2021 (2021 financial year) confirm the soundness of its diversified business model based on the quality of products and services, operating effectiveness, but especially an approach focused on transparency and great respect of the customers.
+The results achieved by FinecoBank Group as of December 31, 2022 (2022 financial year) confirm the ability to adjust to the new scenario, with an approach focused on transparency and great respect of the customer.
 In particular:

-- Growth in Net Profit59 thanks to the diversified business model: € 349.2 million (+7.6% y/y) - Total revenues60 €804.5 million (+7.4% y/y) - Cost/income ratio: 32.2% - CET1 18.80%
+- Net Profit65: € 428.8 million (+22.8% y/y)

+- Total revenues66: € 948.1 million (+17.8% y/y)

+- Cost/income ratio: 29.6%

+- CET1: 20.8%